The nekRS Input Files

 solver none

-You can turn off the solution of temperature by setting the solver to none
+You can turn off the solution of temperature by setting the solver to none.

-VELOCITY
+VELOCITY section

 This section is used to define the transport properties and solver settings for the velocity.